 Two Soviet cosmonauts were among familiar surroundings when they visited "rocket city U.S.A." at the?

-Two Soviet cosmonauts were among familiar surroundings when they visited "rocket city U.S.A." at the Marshall Space Flight Centre in Houston, Texas, yesterday (Thursday).
+Background: Two Soviet cosmonauts were among familiar surroundings when they visited "rocket city U.S.A." at the Marshall Space Flight Centre in Houston, Texas, yesterday (Thursday).
 Visiting spacemen, Vitali Sevastyanov and Andrian Nikolayev were guests at the american Institute of Aeronautics and Astronautics meeting in Houston.

 The visit is part of a 10-day U.S. tour by the two Russian spacemen who manned the record-setting 18-days Soyuz 9 orbital flight last june.